Yadnesh-Ranshevare/DSA/Graph/Readme.md

 [click here to learn about DFA](#depth-first-search-dfs)
 - **Why use DFA?**\
 we are using DFA as we want to use it property of going into the depth of the graph by using recursion
-    - **In DFA whenever we visit a new node we make a recursion call, adding that node node into recursion stack and whenever we backtrack from that node we remove that node from the recursion stack**
+    - **In DFA whenever we visit a new node we make a recursion call, adding that node into recursion stack and whenever we backtrack from that node we remove that node from the recursion stack**
     - we will be using this property of recursion to solve this problem
 - Whenever we want to visit a certain node we check whether that node is already present in the recursion stack or not
     - Node present in the recursion stack -> we have already visited that node
     - Node is not present in the recursion stack -> we have not yet visited that node
-- if we have already visited that node that means going to node will take us to a node we have already traverse upon in our past and if you go to that node it will lead to same node again and again trapping us into the cycle
+- if we have already visited that node, that means going to node will take us to a node we have already traverse upon in our past and if you go to that node it will lead to same node again and again trapping us into the cycle
 - therefor we check whether that node is present in our recursion stack or not, if it present then we return true as cycle present and if not then go deeper into the graph to visit the remaining nodes

 **EXample:**